TroadecJb/P4_ChessApp/README.md

 /// Pour afficher l'aide entrez: 'aide'.
 ```

- Closing the program between two actions (adding a player to database, running a turnament's round) will not loose informations.
+ Closing the program between two actions (adding a player to the database, running a turnament's round) will not loose informations.